Interview: Boochman, Berkeley, California

 One challenge with the new location is the number of people who stop by the “Kombucha Bar” looking for a beer.
 The Karabiyiks do not drink alcohol for religious reasons (they are Muslim); Denisse Padilla said she gave up alcohol six years ago.
 Since they all live a dry lifestyle, they were interested in opening a taproom for others like them.

 Boochman offers a variety of flavors by the glass ($4.75) and by the growler ($12.25).
-I tried the Current with Cloves, Ginger with Sage and Strawberry Hops.
+I tried the Currant with Clove, Ginger with Sage and Strawberry Hops.
 All were delicious, with a clean and authentic taste.
 They offer ‘Original’ or un-flavored ‘booch on request.

 I spoke with the Boochman — Numan Karabiyik — who told me about the history of company, plans for the future and how much kombucha he personally drinks per day.
 To hear what he told me, click on the podcast icon below.